sholladay/hapi-doorkeeper/README.md

 > User authentication for web servers

+This [hapi](https://hapijs.com) plugin makes it easy to provide login and logout functionality for your users.

 ## Why?

- - Provides user login & logout routes.
  - User auth is a very common need.
  - User auth is a major source of security problems.
  - Secure systems should be easy to set up and use.
+ - Comes with built-in login and logout routes.

 ## Install